5.1 Sector overview (CRF 3)

 The consumption data from Auckland Regional Council (1997) and Nelson (1992) were compared to import data and discrepancies analysed and clarified by the consultant.
 There are considerable uncertainties and inconsistencies in applying the USEPA per capita emission factors based on international experience.
 Nevertheless, there is generally very little information available on New Zealand use of the various products and their consequent NMVOC emissions.

 Data in this sector for the 2004 inventory are derived using the same method used for previously reported data.
 No changes have been made to the methodology.

 5.1.6 Source-specific planned improvements

 There are no planned improvements for this sector.
-There are large uncertainties, however, the emission levels from the solvents and other products sector are negligible compared with other sectors.
-In accordance with good practice, New Zealand will continue to focus its inventory development on key source categories (IPCC, 2000).
+There are large uncertainties, however the emission levels from the solvents and other products sector are negligible compared to other sectors.
+In accordance with Good Practice, New Zealand will continue to focus its inventory development on key source categories (IPCC, 2001).